 Free paper star maps are available online as PDFs.
-Here are two that are pretty good, produced for the current night sky, with new ones available each month:
+Here are three that are pretty good, produced for the current night sky, with new ones available each month:

 A version of star map that is adjustable for any day and any time is a planisphere.
 Sky Challengers is a planisphere that has multiple interchangeable star maps with separate maps for Native American Constellations, a Binocular Sky Treasure Hunt, Test Your Eyes-Test the Skies (star magnitudes marked), Where Are the Planets? (ecliptic zone marked), and Invent Your Own Constellations (stars, no constellations)